papaDoc/FastSwitch/README.md

   * .../foo/bar/src/file.cpp

-The following examples are using the advance settings of the FastSwitch pluging to be able to switch between file where the relation between the different directory tree is more complex.
+The following examples are using the advance settings of the FastSwitch pluging to be able to switch between files where the relation between the different directory tree is more complex.

 For each example the setting is minimal to expose the current feature.
 All the settings can be combined to achieve